gvwilson/sdxpy/en/src/binary/index.md

 ### Go to the source

-The explanation that follows is simplified to keep it manageable.
+The explanation that follows is simplified to keep it manageable;
-If you're doing any calculation on a computer at all, please read [%b Goldberg1991 %].
+please read [%b Goldberg1991 %] for more detail.

 </div>

-Floating point numbers are represented by a sign, a magnitude, and an exponent.
+Floating point numbers are represented by a sign, a [%g mantissa "mantissa" %], and an [%g exponent "exponent" %].
 In a 32-bit [%g word_memory "word" %]
-the IEEE 754 standard calls for 1 bit of sign,
-23 bits for the magnitude (or mantissa), and 8 bits for the exponent.
+the [%i "IEEE 754 standard" %]IEEE 754[%/i%] standard calls for 1 bit of sign, 23 bits for the mantissa, and 8 bits for the exponent.
 We will illustrate how it works using a much smaller representation: no sign,
-3 bits for the magnitude,
+3 bits for the mantissa,
 and 2 for the exponent.

-[% fixme "represent 48" $]

-Here are the values we can represent this way:
+[%f binary-floating-point %] shows the values this scheme can represent.

+[% figure
+   slug="binary-floating-point"
+   img="binary_floating_point.svg"
+   alt="Representing floating point numbers" caption="Representing floating point numbers."
-[% fixme "number line" %]
+%]

-There is a lot of redundancy here which the IEEE standard avoids by shifting things around.
+The IEEE standard avoids the redundancy in this representation by shifting things around.
-More importantly,
+Even with that,
+though,
-this format can't represent a lot of values: for example, it can store 8 and 10 but not 9.
+formats like this can't represent a lot of values: for example, ours can store 8 and 10 but not 9.
 This is exactly like the problem hand calculators have with fractions like 1/3: in decimal, we have to round that to 0.3333 or 0.3334.

 But if this scheme has no representation for 9 then 8+1 must be stored as either 8 or 10.
-If that's so,
-then what is 8+1+1?
+What should 8+1+1 be?
 If we add from the left,
 (8+1)+1 is 8+1 is 8,
 but if we add from the right,